Reverse Engineering Approach to Quantum Electrodynamics: Calculation of the weight factor

 we obtain

-This value agrees up to a factor of $0.9999995$ with the experimental (low energy) value of $\alpha$, which is 1/137.035 999 084(51) \cite{hfg}.
+This value agrees up to a factor of $0.9999995$ with the experimental (low energy) value of $\alpha$, which is the reciprocal of 137.035999084(51) \cite{han08}.

-Formula (\ref{2-12}), which approximates the fine-structure constant by volumes of certain bounded homogeneous domains, was discovered forty years ago by the Swiss mathematician Armand Wyler \cite{aw}.
-Unfortunately, Wyler was not able to put his observation into a convincing physical context.
-In particular, Wyler was not aware of the relation to irreducible two-particle representations.
-Therefore, his work was criticized (Robertson \cite{br}) and, in the following decades, it was considered as fruitless numerology.
+Note that, while deriving Wyler's formula, we have not touched the integrand of integral (\ref{1-7}), which contains the ``physics'' of the $S$ matrix.
+The whole calculation was based on the geometrical properties of the parameter space only, without any direct involvement of the state space.
+The operations on the parameter space, especially the mapping onto a finite domain and back onto the infinite momentum space, followed transparent mathematical rules.
+Therefore, we can be sure that we did not inadvertently modify the physical contents of the $S$ matrix.

-The extremely close agreement of $\omega^2$ with the (low energy) empirical value of $\alpha$ delivers a strong experimental indication that the (low-energy) physical two-particle state space of elastic e-e-scattering matches an irreducible two-particle representation (of identical, massive, half spin particles) of the Poincar\'e group.
-Since H. Joos's paper on representations of the Lorentz group \cite{hj} these representations are generally known.
+The extremely close agreement of $\omega^2$ with the (low energy) empirical value of $\alpha$ is a strong experimental indication that the (low-energy) ``physical'' two-particle state space of elastic $e$--$e$ scattering in fact matches an irreducible two-particle representation (of identical, massive, spin-1/2 particles) of the Poincar\'e group.
+Since Joos's paper \cite{jos62} on the representations of the Lorentz group, these representations have been generally known.

+Moreover, the numerical value of $\alpha$ can be regarded as a kind of checksum that double-checks the decisive steps of the reverse engineering procedure presented above.
+In fact, the individual elements of Wyler's formula helped the author more than once to avoid dead ends.

+The volume element on $\Omega$ still has only five dimensions, compared to six for the volume element $d{\mathbf{p_1}}d{\mathbf{p_2}}$ in the expression (\ref{1-7}) of the $S$ matrix.
+This shortfall can easily be resolved, without affecting the $S$ matrix, by simply extending the volume element of $\Omega$ to a six-dimensional one.
+This is because, in a two-particle scattering process, we can always orient the reference frame in such a way that the sixth momentum component of the incoming state is identically zero.
+So a six-dimensional volume element in (\ref{1-7}) has only the ``cosmetic'' advantage of making the $S$ matrix look explicitly covariant.